-A four-year varsity starter.
-Named all-state after junior season.
-Had 54 receptions for 790 yards and eight touchdowns as a wide receiver.
+The standout senior had posted 51 receptions for 851 yards and seven touchdown catches through the Indians' first seven games.
+He was named all-state after junior season and had 54 receptions for 790 yards and eight touchdowns as a wide receiver.
 On defense, Blythe had seven interceptions from his defensive back position.
 Scholarship offers from Iowa State and Iowa, but committed to the Cyclones a few days before their annual in-state clash with the Hawkeyes.
 Also recruited by Texas, Stanford, Notre Dame, Michigan, Harvard, Kansas State, and Wisconsin.

-Brant enters his senior season as Iowa's top ranked rising prospect for the class of 2003 according to Tom Lemming of Prep Football Report.
-Brant impressed Cyclone coaches at padded camp with his ability at both offensive and defensive line.
+Brant continues to be Iowa's top ranked player for the class of 2003.
+He initially impressed Cyclone coaches at padded camp with his ability at both offensive and defensive line.
 However, he is projected to play offensive tackle in college.
 Brant played a huge part in Wahlert's offense, which led the Mississippi Valley Conference last season for the first time in 18 years ago with more than 3,700 total yards.
 He chose the Cyclones over Iowa, Stanford, Notre Dame, Northwestern, Kansas State, and many other programs.

 A first-team all-state selection by the Iowa Newspaper Association and Des Moines Register, Cook anchored an offense last season that recorded the third-highest rushing yards in school history.
 Garner-Hayfield, which earned a trip to the Class 2A state playoffs, wrapped up the 2001 campaign 7-3 overall and finished second in District 4 at 6-1.
 Cook will likely start inside at offensive guard, but could move outside to tackle later in his career.
 Cyclone coaches are impressed with his dominating play up front in the run game.
 However, playing in a run-oriented system, Cook will need to sharpen up as a pass blocker at ISU.
 He chose the Cyclones over recruiting interest from Iowa, Nebraska, Kansas and Michigan State.